 The 1999-2000 season at Moscow (Idaho) High School was Grahn’s first experience as a head coach.
 The Bears finished 14-10 and second in Idaho's District 1/2.
 Grahn's team was three points shy of a state playoff berth to eventual state tournament finalist, Timberline.

 From 1994-2000, Grahn served in numerous capacities from video coordinator to director of basketball operations at Washington State University (WSU).
-During his time at WSU, Grahn worked for head coach Kevin Eastman (now with the Boston Celtics).
+During his time at WSU, Grahn worked for head coach Kevin Eastman.
 The Cougars advanced the National Invitational Tournament (NIT) quarterfinals in 1995, while leading the country in field goal percentage.
 In 1996, WSU made it the second round of the NIT.

 In 2011, Grahn became a certified trainer for the Positive Coaching Alliance (PCA).
 PCA is a nonprofit organization founded at Stanford University with the mission to transform youth sports so sports can transform youth.
 PCA was created to transform the culture of youth sports to give all young athletes the opportunity for a positive, character-building experience.

 Grahn graduated from Olympic High School in Silverdale, Wash., where he earned Most Inspirational honors his senior year.
-Grahn was married in May 2007 to the former Katheryne Hickman and the two have a daughter, Harleigh, born early in 2012.
+Grahn was married in May 2007 to the former Katheryne Hickman and the two have a daughter, Harleigh and son Easton.